 Technical and Vocational Education and Training

-Technical and vocational education and training (TVET) is a challenge for all countries in Africa.
+Technical and vocational education and training (TVET) is a challenge in all African countries.

 In most countries the enrolment rate in formal TVET at secondary level is 5 percent or less.

 Non-formal TVET is predominant and often highly fragmented.
 Learning opportunities at the workplace, non-formal learning, private provision, and initiatives under various non-education sector ministries all tend to operate in a non-coherent way.

 Governments and international institutions are paying increasing attention to TVET (it is one of eight priority areas in the African Union's Second Decade of Education (2006-2015).

 But despite an increase in the number of African students in TVET, only a few governments in Africa are able to finance TVET at a level that can support quality training.

 The demand is enormous.
 Three out of five unemployed in sub-Saharan Africa are young people, mostly surviving in the informal economy.